johanley/covid-19-canada/data/md/about.md

 QC: the term *cas négatifs* is not used by the CDC.
 It seems that they are reporting numbers of people, not tests.
 In the terms used by the CDC, I think they mean *confirmed case* and *not a case* (or perhaps *persons under investigation*).
+Because of the large size of QC, and because per-capita they are having by far the most trouble with the virus, this difference should be especially noted.

 NS: Their terms are ambiguous.
 I'm almost certain that, in this context, *test* is really *person/case*.